 Applying for Loans

-In the interest of securing optimal interest rates and other terms and conditions, LMU Financial Aid recommends that students and their parent(s) apply for federal, state and/or institutional loans before applying for private or alternative loans.
+In the interest of securing optimal interest rates and other terms and conditions, LMU Financial Aid recommends that students and their parent(s) apply for federal, state, and institutional loans before applying for private or alternative loans.
 The implications of accepting loan aid should be fully understood by students and their parents and many programs require a loan counseling session prior to funding disbursement.

 For more information on various institutional, federal, and private student loan programs, please access the information within this section.